PDFs by language

 Radiation can also be given by putting a small source of radiation in or near the tumor.
 This is called brachytherapy.

 If the doctor suggests radiation treatment, talk about what side effects might happen.
 Side effects depend on the type of radiation that’s used, the area being treated, and your child’s age.
 Common side effects of radiation are:

 Most side effects get better after treatment ends.
 But some side effects might last longer, or might not show up until years later.
 For instance, radiation can sometimes affect bone growth, or it can affect the brain.
 Talk to your child’s cancer care team about what you can expect during and after treatment.

-Chemo (KEY-mo) is the short word for chemotherapy, the use of drugs to fight cancer.
+Chemo is short for chemotherapy, the use of drugs to fight cancer.
 The drugs are often given through a needle into a vein.
 They can also be given as shots or pills.
 These drugs go into the blood and spread through the body.

 Chemo is often given in cycles or rounds.
 Each round of treatment is followed by a break.
 Most of the time, 2 or more chemo drugs are given.

 Chemo can make your child feel very tired, sick to the stomach, and cause their hair to fall out.
-But these problems tend to go away after treatment ends.
+Some chemo drugs can cause other side effects, too.
+But most of these problems tend to go away after treatment ends.

 There are ways to treat most chemo side effects.
 If your child has side effects, talk to the cancer care team so they can help.

 Some chemo drugs can have effects that might not show up until years later.
 For instance, some chemo drugs can affect the heart, or they might raise the risk of getting another cancer later on.
 Talk to the cancer care team so you know what to look out for.